frictionlessdata/dplib-py/docs/working-with-models.md

 Data Package Library comes with Pydantic models covering all the metadata classes defined in the [Data Package Standard](https://datapackage.org)

+!!! note

+    Most examples here use `Schema` model but it is also applicable to other models

 ## Creating a Model

-You can create a model from scratch:
+A model can be created from scratch:

 ```python
 from dplib.models import Schema, Field